 Since its inception in 1982, Arizona Center for Fertility Studies had embraced all patients, regardless of age, marital status or gender preference.
-Arizona Center for Fertility Studies strongly believes that a full service, state of the art, infertility program does not have the right to be judgemental and refuse treatment to any woman, single or married, gay or straight, normal weight or overweight, young or old, unless there as a documented medical indication for not treating that person.
+Arizona Center for Fertility Studies strongly believes that a full service, state of the art, infertility program does not have the right to be judgmental and refuse treatment to any woman, single or married, gay or straight, normal weight or overweight, young or old, unless there as a documented medical indication for not treating that person.

 Personal feelings and belief systems should have no place in deciding whether or not to help a woman pursue her most precious dreams.
 Clinics and physicians should not allow their personal opinions and beliefs to interfere with who they will care for and the advice that they give to their patients.
 The decisions that they make should never compromise their integrity or be dishonest, but should also not reflect their personal viewpoint, only their best unbiased medical judgement.